makerdao/community/governance/polls/Short Ratification Poll for MIP64 Amendments (MIP4c3-SP3) - April 18, 2022.md

 start_date: 2022-04-18T16:00:00
 end_date: 2022-04-21T16:00:00
 ---
-# Ratification Poll to Amend MIP64 to allow more flexibility in scope (MIP4c3-SP3) - April 18, 2022
+# Short Ratification Poll to Amend MIP64 to allow more flexibility in scope (MIP4c3-SP3) - April 18, 2022

 The Governance Facilitators have placed a ratification poll into the [voting system](https://vote.makerdao.com/polling) as part of the responsibilities defined in [MIP16](https://mips.makerdao.com/mips/details/MIP16).
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, April 18 at 16:00 UTC.